Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 correlated stochastic component and $\varepsilon ''({\bf{s}})$ is the pure noise (micro-scale variation and measurement error).
-This model was probably first introduced by @Matheron1969PhD, and has been used as a general framework for spatial prediction of quantities in various environmental research disciplines.
+This model was probably first introduced by @Matheron1969PhD, and has been used as a general framework for spatial prediction of quantities in a variety of environmental research disciplines.

 <div class="rmdnote">